Vishal0199/Vishal0199/README.md

 <h4 align="center">I'm a Data Scientist and AI Enthusiast</h4>

 ### I have technical experience and interest in:
+* Machine Learning
 * Deep Learning
-* Machine Learning
 * Natural Language Processing
+* Generative AI
+* Large Language Models
+* MLOps
 * Data Analytics
+* Power BI
-* Data Engineering and MLOps
+* Data Engineering
+* AWS and Azure

 <!--
 **Vishal0199/Vishal0199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.